-1.5.4 Supernovae
+1.5.3 Supernovae

 Detection of burst gravitational waves will not be affected by the detector sensitivity at 10-40 Hz, but the extraction of physics may be affected once the gravitational wave signals are obtained.
-Several explosion models of supernovae, such as magnetohydrodynamic (MHD) explosion [40] and neutrino-driven convection with Standing Accretion Shock Instability (SASI) [41], provide gravitational waves with low frequency components (below 100 Hz).
-Figure 1.13 shows gravitational wave spectra in explosion models with SASI [41].
-The spectrum shape below 50 Hz is affected by the initial condition of the explosion models.
-Thence improved sensitivity at low frequencies can contribute in determining astronomical parameters and distinguishing explosion mechanisms of supernovae.
+Several explosion models of supernovae, such as magnetohydrodynamic (MHD) explosion [36] and neutrino-driven conevtion with Standing Accretion Shock Instability (SASI) [37], provide gravitational waves with low frequency components (below 100 Hz).
+Thence improved sensitivity at low frequencies can contribute in distinguishing explosion mechanisms of supernovae.